Professional Development Award Details

 • Eligibility Questions include:

-• Number of semesters that you have taught at JMU
+• How many semesters you have taught at JMU?

 • Confirmation of department approval